 If you have creating podcast content down pat but need help promoting it, let Podomatic (Free) help.
 You can record your podcasts directly from your web browser, iOS, or Android device, or you can upload audio you recorded elsewhere.
 From there, upload it to Podomatic’s cloud storage, then publish it and share it directly from the app.
-It connects with social media sites like Twitter and Facebook, and it can upload episodes to connected media streaming sites like Spotify, Apple Podcasts, and Google Play.
+It connects with social media sites like Twitter and Facebook, and it can upload episodes to connected media streaming sites like Apple Podcasts, and Google Play.

 Once your podcast is live, you can track its overall growth and other stats like listens, likes, embeds, and follows.
 You can also monitor the performance of individual episodes and learn about how your listeners engage with your show.